-Are you ready to embark on an intellectual adventure?
-The Honors College will inspire and challenge you.
-To stay in the program, however, you must maintain an overall grade point average of 3.33 or higher (on a 4.0 scale).
+Are you ready for a life-changing experience?
+The Honors College will inspire and challenge you for a lifetime of learning and making meaningful connections.
+To stay in the program, you must maintain an overall grade point average of 3.33 or higher (on a 4.0 scale).
 In order to graduate, you must complete the following robust curricula:

 - Freshman seminar